-The recreation facilities requiring rehabilitation, replacement, or relocation would generate short-term construction greenhouse gas (GHG) emissions.
-However, the specific rehabilitation/replacement, relocation, schedule of construction, and approach to achieving these objectives require further design and feasibility assessment.
+The recreation facilities features requiring rehabilitation, replacement, or relocation would generate short-term construction greenhouse gas (GHG) emissions.
+Without specific design details, modeling can not cannot be performed for the recreation feature rehabilitation, replacement, or relocation work.
+However, when compared to the pool raise work, the recreation feature rehabilitation, replacement, and relocation work can be assumed to have lesser impacts based on reduced modeling inputs from the area of disturbance, equipment and vehicles anticipated to be used, and the duration of construction work.the specific rehabilitation/replacement, relocation, schedule of construction, and approach to achieving these objectives require further design and feasibility assessment.
 The area of disturbance associated with the recreational feature rehabilitation, replacement, and relocation is estimated to be approximately 15 acres.
-This is much smaller than the area to be disturbed by the Camp Far West Reservoir pool raise (less than 30 acres).
-Therefore, the recreational feature relocations and improvements are anticipated to have a smaller air quality impact than the pool raise.
+This is much smaller than the area to be disturbed by the Camp Far West Reservoir pool raise (less than approximately 30 acres).
+A reduced number of Fewer construction vehicles and equipment would be required for the recreational feature work when compared to the pool raise work; no cranes would be required.
+The work period for the recreational feature work would be less than the 240 days of construction required for the pool raise.
+As it relates to non-attainment constituents, with smaller inputs for the recreational feature work, modeling results would show lesser outputs when compared to the pool raise work's modeling outputs, which were already well below emissions thresholds of significance.
+Therefore, the recreational feature relocations and improvements are anticipated to have a smaller lesser air quality impact than the pool raise.
 As a result, impacts would be less than significant, and no mitigation would be required.